-For example, there are a total of 180 directly supervised clinical hours required in trimester 5.
-135 hours are required in MSNV624 and 45 hours are required in MSNV626.
+For example, there are a total of 180 directly supervised clinical hours required in trimester 3.
 Students must have a minimum of 90 directly supervised clinical hours reflected in their case log entries by day 7 of week 8 in order to be considered passing.
 Case log entries must be visible in Typhon NPST.